herman-hellenes/herman-hellenes.github.io/about.md

 title: About Me
 ---

+Hi there!
+My topics of interest are machine learning, computing intensive optimization techniques, Ethereum development and how to successfully apply this in the business world.
+As well do I generally have a pleasure of learning new skills and getting better on what I already master.
+Feel free to get in touch by LinkedIn or email, which you find it in the bar menu.

-I am currently a Data Scientist in Quantitative Advisory Services at EY.
-There I work with Customer Analytics within the Financial Services Industry.
+I am currently a Management Consultant and Data Scientist in Quantitative Advisory Services at EY.
 My education is from ETH Zurich and the Norwegian University of Science and Technology, where I hold a M.Sc. in Physics and Mathematics.
 I specialized in Computational Physics.

-Topics of my interest are machine learning, computing intensive optimization techniques, Ethereum development and how to successfully apply this in the business world.
-Feel free to get in touch by LinkedIn or email, which you find it in the bar menu.